phillipbarron/disco-search-stuff/README.md

 1. set the `_id` in the document to the Passport Locator to ensure we can have at most 1 document per passport in the index
 1. script the set-up to delete & recreate the index (from the node scripts perhaps)
+1. Add a bunch of example queries covering known use-cases